gdherbert/arc_utils/README.md

 To use the utilities:

-* in the python window in ArcMap/ArcCatalog/Pro
+* in the python window in ArcGIS Pro

 ``import arc_utils as au
 ``